-Daniel A. Briley daniel.briley@utexas.edu

-2 Department of Psychology, University of Edinburgh, Edinburgh, UK studies where the functional form of the interaction effect was known.
+- ☐ Daniel A. Briley daniel.briley@utexas.edu - Department of Psychology and Population Research Center, University of Texas at Austin, 108 E. Dean Keeton Stop A8000, Austin, TX 78712-1043, USA - Department of Psychology, University of Edinburgh, Edinburgh, UK studies where the functional form of the interaction effect was known.
 LOSEM provides a conservative estimate of $G \times E$ interaction with sufficient power to detect statistically significant $G \times E$ signal with moderate sample size.
 We offer recommendations for the application of LOSEM and provide scripts for implementing these biometric models in Mplus and in OpenMx under R.

-Keywords LOSEM \cdot LOESS \cdot Kernel regression \cdot Gene \times environment interaction \cdot Cognitive ability
+Keywords LOSEM · LOESS · Kernel regression · Gene × environment interaction · Cognitive ability